kkachivalue/technical-overview/README.md

 ## 7. What's next

-Not a dated roadmap — the work we plan to build, ordered by what unblocks real-money use first.

 - **Mainnet hardening** — external real USDC (not the mock gUSDC), `DEFAULT_ADMIN` moved to a multisig, treasury fee recipient, a non-zero challenge period, verified role revokes.
   (Challenge-period finalize, payout cap, `finalized`-gated redeem, zero-fill rejection and